 The election is over and many extraordinary things have happened.
 One of them is that I amazed Nurse Amy (and myself) by correctly calling the presidential results for all 50 states plus D.C. (that is, if Obama wins Florida.
 I actually hope I’m wrong about Florida, as it makes me feel vaguely uneasy to be 100% clairvoyant about this stuff).
-My prognosticating an Obama win was actually against my personal preference, but too many factors were out there that made it clear to me that Mitt Romney had an uphill battle.
+My prognosticating an Obama win was not an indication of any political fervor on my part, but too many factors were out there that made it clear to me that Mitt Romney had an uphill battle.

 Now that I have “street cred” regarding my incredible ability to tell the future (just ask Nurse Amy), here’s another forecast that many of you will not like: A conservative Republican candidate will have little or no chance of winning a national election for the foreseeable future.

 A number of perfectly acceptable, and some clearly superior, Republican candidates failed to win election this time.
 Mitt Romney seemed genuinely likeable to me.
 Scott Brown of Massachusetts is intelligent, articulate, good-looking and as moderate as a Republican can get; in other words, a perfect fit for his state except there wasn’t a (D) after his name.
 Despite this, he lost to a college professor who claimed, some say falsely, to be a Native-American and has little desire to work in a bipartisan manner.
 Conservative ex-military African American Allen West was targeted and lost because of his outspoken nature, otherwise a laudable characteristic in a politician.
 Michelle Bachmann, a strong woman but a Tea Party favorite, barely won re-election despite spending a lot more money in her campaign than her opponent.